-Adding your favorite liqueur kicks it up a notch for a delicious afternoon/after-dinner drink.
 Make a jug of Thai iced coffee and keep it on hand in the refrigerator for whenever the mood strikes you and whenever a jolt of caffeine is in order.
+Adding your favorite liqueur kicks it up a notch for a delicious after-dinner drink.

-- 2 large cups of strongly brewed coffee OR strong instant coffee (if using leftover coffee, briefly reheat)
+- 2 large cups hot, strongly brewed coffee or strong instant coffee (if using leftover coffee, briefly reheat)

 - Ice cubes

-- Pour hot coffee into a glass jug or other container for mixing/pouring.
+- Pour hot coffee into a glass jug or other container for mixing and pouring.

 - To serve, place a few ice cubes in the bottom of each glass and pour the coffee over.
-Top with a few tablespoons of the evaporated milk or heavy cream.
+Top each drink with a few tablespoons of the evaporated milk or heavy cream.

-- Taste test the coffee.
-You want it to taste strong and sweet.
-Add more sweetened condensed milk if you prefer it sweeter, or more evaporated milk/heavy cream if it's too strong or for a richer taste.
+- Taste test the coffee—you want it to taste strong and sweet.
+Add more sweetened condensed milk if you prefer it sweeter, or more evaporated milk/heavy cream for a richer taste or if it's too strong.
 (Note that this iced coffee is meant to be rather sweet.)

 - This iced coffee is excellent as is, or serve with a shot of Cointreau, Bailey's Irish cream, Kahlua, or your favorite liqueur.